DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/intro/feature.md

      A [role](../user-guide/access-control/Role.md) corresponds to a set of permissions.
      Permissions determine the actions that can be performed on a resource.
 Granting a role to a user grants all the permissions included in that role.
-     You can divide the management rights of different modules to different users, For example, user A manages the container management module, user B manages the application workbench module, and jointly manages the observability module.
+     You can divide the management rights of different modules to different users, For example, user A manages the container management module, user B manages the App Workbench module, and jointly manages the observability module.